Huegoxaga/notes/algorithm/ml.md

   - Try all possible combination of weight values and calculate its cost function value, this is not practically since it takes billions of years.(curse of dimensionality)
   - Gradient Descent - adjust the combination of weights by calculating the slope, hence each trials will move closer to the minimum value.
 The sum of cost functions of all rows of data in the dataset are calculated in one guess.
     - It might find the local minimum if all the cost function values are not convex.
+    - Each weight value will be moved towards right on its axis if the derivative of weight to cost function is positive, and left if negative
+      - Old weight minus a positive learning rate times the derivateive is the new weight
+    - Each row of data will generate a new weight, the average of the new weights will then be used in the next step
+    - for a multilayer neural network,the error must be back-propagated to every individual weight through every possible path from the weights to the output
   - Stochastic Gradient Descent - Similar to gradient descent, but make adjustment based on cost function of every single row of data.
     - It will find the global minimum.
     - It is light weight and faster.